OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

     await HandleSystemMessageAsync(activity);
     ```

-1. In **Solution Explorer**, add a new class named `EventHelpers` to the project.
+1. In **Solution Explorer**, add a new class named `MessageHelpers` to the project.

-1. Replace the generated `EventHelpers` class with the following code.
-The code is in the `Lab Files/EventHelper.cs` file.
+1. Replace the generated `MessageHelpers` class with the following code.
+The code is in the `Lab Files/MessageHelpers.cs` file.

     ```cs
-    public class EventHelpers
+    public class MessageHelpers
     {
-      public static bool MemberAddedIsBot(Activity memberAddedActivity)
-      {
-        return memberAddedActivity.MembersAdded.Any(m => m.Id.Equals(memberAddedActivity.Recipient.Id));
-      }

       public static async Task SendOneToOneWelcomeMessage(
         ConnectorClient client,
         TeamsChannelData channelData,